How to Document Home Contents After a Flood

 The second-best time is now, while the damage is still fresh and you can still remember which room had the expensive stuff.

-A proper home inventory — photos, serial numbers, receipts, and a room-by-room list — takes a little effort up front and saves a lot of pain when something goes wrong.
+A proper home inventory (photos, serial numbers, receipts, and a room-by-room list) takes a little effort up front and saves a lot of pain when something goes wrong.
 If you're starting from scratch, our home inventory for insurance guide walks through the full process.
+If you want help choosing the right tool, we compared the top home inventory apps side by side.

 Adjusters see everything: spreadsheets, napkin math, screenshots, guesses.